gndclouds/reader-for-obsidian/README.md

 # Note Reader

-A text-to-speech plugin for Obsidian that provides a seamless reading experience with multiple voice service options and text highlighting features.
+A text-to-speech plugin with multiple voice service options and text highlighting features.

 ## Features